 Khajuraho tourism boasts of sculptured temples where the theme is the presentation and glorification of love in all forms.
 Some remarkable temples in Khajuraho are the Chausath Yogini Temple, Javari Temple, Devi Jagdamba Temple, Viswanath Temple, Kandariya Mahadev Temple, Lakshmana Temple and many more.

 Another major attraction is the Khajuraho Dance Festival.
-This festival is organized every year from 25th February to 2nd March.
-The weeklong festival attracts artists and performers from all over India.
+This festival is organised every year from 25th February to 2nd March.
+The week-long festival attracts artists and performers from all over India.

 The temples of Khajuraho were constructed by the rulers of the Chandela dynasty that ruled Central India between 950-1050 AD.
 There were 85 temples at Khajuraho, of which just 22 have succeeded in surviving the devastation of time.